AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 In order to be able to compare vectors and tensors entered in

-different points of the manifold, a connection (from the Latin connectio = connection, connection,
+different points of the manifold, a connection (from the Latin connectio = joining, connection,

 The concept of curvature (